One-World-By-Night/accessSchema/README.md

 ### Security

-- All requests use an `X-API-Key` header with the API key defined in your environment.
+- All requests use an `x-api-key` header with the API key defined in your environment.
 - Ensure HTTPS is used for all traffic.
 - Do not expose or log the API key on the frontend.